When people hear “biggest financial mistakes” they tend to immediately think about investments, debts, and other common financial topics.

 Be the best person that you can be.
 Reach your potential, and everything else will take care of itself.

-You don't have to impress anyone else.
+You don't have to impress anyone except yourself.

 Finally, learn valuable skills that you can monetize.